 In terms of accommodation, you would share a fabulous, self-contained 420 square foot panabode cabin in the woods with another intern.
-In addition to room and board, we offer a $450 monthly stipend plus a $150 bonus for every month you work if you stay until the end of the season.
+In addition to room and board, we offer a monthly stipend of $450 - $500 plus a bonus 0f $ 150 for every month you work if you stay until the end of the season.

 You will be engaged in all aspects of Singing Bird Farm, including bed preparation, seeding, transplanting, harvesting, weeding, compost turning, feeding and milking the goats, and selling produce at the Tuesday Market.
 In addition, you will be taught how to process various foods (including chevre, jams, sauerkraut, and pickles).
 Because our goats are milked 12 hours apart (starting in late April), everyone is required to work 2 or 3 evening shifts per week.
 Farm hours will be approximately 40 hours per week, with possibly more hours in earlier and/or mid-season and fewer in late season.
 Because we will need everyone's help for the twice-weekly harvests, you will not be able to take time off during your internship other than weekends; however, when the garden slows down in the fall, there will be opportunities to take off some Friday afternoons and/or Mondays.